 Before any visit is confirmed, DutchCulture asks the Dutch Embassy or Consulate of the visitors' country for advice.
 The Dutch ministry of Foreign Affairs provides DutchCulture with a budget to cover some of the costs of visits.
 This is not always sufficient to cover all costs, so visitors are sometimes asked to commit to the visit by making a small financial contribution as well.

-As part of the International Visitors' Programme Heritage, international heritage professionals are given the opportunity to acquaint themselves with the working methods of the Dutch heritage sector.
-The most important aims of the programme are to deepen and improve international cultural collaboration in the heritage field.
-In addition, the programme contributes to professionalization, capacitybuilding, market enlargement and the establishment of a sustainable network.
+As part of the international visitors programme Cultural Heritage, international heritage professionals are given the opportunity to acquaint themselves with the working methods of the Dutch heritage sector.
+The most important aims are to deepen and improve international cultural collaboration in the heritage field.
+In addition, it contributes to professionalisation, capacity building, market enlargement and the establishment of a sustainable network.

 The programme is primarily intended for visitors from the mutual heritage partner countries, but can also be used for visitors from Europe.

-You can apply for the programme through a webbased form.
+You can apply for the programme through this form.
 After submission, we will inform you about our decision within ten business days.

-A number of Dutch cultural expertise institutions and public funds organize visitors' programs in specific disciplines:
+A number of Dutch cultural expertise institutions and public funds organise visitors programs in specific disciplines:

 - Dutch Performing Arts

 for international programmers and other professionals in music, theatre and dance;

 - Mondriaan Fund